RockitBootcamp/Phoenix/Projects/jQuery Twitter v1/README.md

-# Mock Twitter
+# jQuery Twitter v1

 Create a mock version of twitter given the project's existing HTML/CSS

 ## Acceptance Criteria

-- As a user, I should be able to send a new tweet, which should get added to the list of tweets
+As a user, I should be able to

+- Send a new tweet, which should get added to the list of tweets
-- As a user, I should be able to click any top-level tweet to expand it
+- Click any top-level tweet to expand it
-- As a user, I should be able to see all replies to a tweet while it is expanded
+- See all replies to a tweet while it is expanded
-- As a user, I should be able to reply to any top-level tweet
+- Reply to any top-level tweet
-- As a user, I should be able to close/collapse an expanded top-level tweet by clicking it a second time
+- Close/collapse an expanded top-level tweet by clicking it a second time

 ## HTML Structure